 Packaging – how will the product be packaging and delivered?
 Is the packaging clearly labelled and branded?
 Is documentation to be included i.e. a user guide or guarantee?

 Support – what support is in place for customers?
 Can they return the item or how do they get it repaired if required?
 Does the product require maintenance and is this communicated?

-This is another important area that we all face which is why it’s so important to do research before going to market.
-The price to manufacture a prototype or small run will always be significantly higher so where do you want the price point to be in the long term and how to you reach the right margins over what period?
+This is another important area that we all face which is why it's so important to do research before going to market.
+The price to manufacture a prototype or small run will always be significantly higher so where do you want the price point to be in the long term and how

 What are customers prepared to pay?
 How does it stack up against similar products?
 How do you justify the cost if it's a new innovation i.e. where's the value?
 Are there scaling prices and what is the price to a reseller or distributor if required?